Our child care programs, summer camp, and forest school are child-centered and inquiry based.

 When individuals engage in acts of kindness, they create a shared purpose and a sense of togetherness that can transcend cultural and geographic boundaries.
 No matter the size of an initiative, it strengthens the social fabric that holds a community together and inspires others to join in, breaking down barriers and reducing isolation.
 Additionally, acts of service can also lead to personal growth and satisfaction, further enhancing commitment to community building.
 Community service initiatives not only benefit the community, but those serving as well.

-We feel privileged to work in a field and an organization where children are valued as “competent capable of complex thinking, curious, and rich in potential”.
+We feel privileged to work in a field and an organization that values children as “competent capable of complex thinking, curious, and rich in potential”.
 (How Does Learning Happen?
 Ontario’s Pedagogy for the Early Years).
 In our experience, children are full of ideas, and energy.
-They want to be engaged in their learning and be given autonomy to make decisions.
+They want to be engaged in their learning and have autonomy to make decisions.
 UCCC centres encourage children to initiate their own community service ideas, as we’ve written about before in this blog post.

-• Our David Suzuki PS location is having a food, socks, and mittens drive this season.
+- Our David Suzuki PS location held a food, socks, and mittens drive.
 Community Hub Supervisor Andrea Williams Vassell stated that the centre thought it would be a great way to support their community, especially with the holidays looming.

-• At head office, we also collected food donations to deliver some much-needed assistance to local Markham families.
+- Our head office also collected food donations to deliver some much-needed assistance to local Markham families.

-For further inspiration, you may want to check out this series on teaching empathy to children: Steve Hartman: Kindness 101 – CBS News.
+Check out this series on teaching empathy to children: Steve Hartman: Kindness 101 – CBS News.
 Just a warning, the stories are heart-warming, and you may want to have a tissue ready.
-The stories also talk about real people in difficult situations, and some may find it difficult to watch, but it is only through understanding what someone else is going through that we can we empathize.
-As one of the stories in this series illustrates: even when they themselves have not been shown empathy or compassion, children have a capacity for love that is surprising and inspiring.
+The stories also talk about real people in difficult situations.
+Some may find it difficult to watch, but it’s only through understanding what someone else is going through that we can we empathize.
+As one of the series’ stories illustrates: children have a capacity for love that is surprising and inspiring.

-While kindness can and should be practiced daily, the holiday season is a time when people like to focus on giving.
+Kindness can and should be practiced daily, but the holiday season is a particular time focused on giving.
 It’s also a great time to explore with your children their potential to practice “the gift of giving” and exercise their empathy muscle.

-You may already be practicing empathy with your family, but if not, we encourage you to invite your children to share their ideas about how to help others; ask them what they’d like to do, how they’d like to help, and then try to make a collective decision.
+You may already be practicing empathy with your family.
+If not, you could ask your children to share their ideas about how to help others.
+Then try to make a collective decision.
 The next step is to support children in putting their ideas into action.
 Bonus: these activities don’t have to cost money!
 You can find some more child-friendly ideas here.

 Feeling empathy for others in need and then doing something about it = compassion.